aditya43/docker-kubernetes/README.md

     docker service rollback web
     ```
 - If a `stack` already exists and if we do `stack deploy` to a same `stack`, it will issue `service updates`.
+- In `Swarm Updates`, we don't have a different `deploy` command.
+It's just same `docker stack deploy`, with the file that we have edited, and it's job is to work with all of the other parts of the `API` to determine if there are any changes needed, and then roll those out with a `service update`.

 ```diff
 + Swarm Update Examples